theluqmn/persa/README.md

 ## Features

-- add, edit, and delete transactions
+- add, edit, and delete transactions (only adding works atm)
 - create repeating transactions (in and out)
 - view all transactions
 - report on transactions for a duration of time